Sunday, 10 AM Worship Service in the Sanctuary - Also on YouTube and Facebook. Join us as we move into the future with hope and joy.

 Hat and Mitten Tree

 This tree is also up during December.
-We collect hats, mittens and scarves and take these donations to a local school to provide warm hugs to children in need.
+We collect hats, mittens and socks and take these donations to a local school to provide warm hugs to children in need; or add them to the hygiene kits we make for the Blessing Box, which is filled with food and hygiene kits weekly.

 Water For People